Skip to main content

 https://spec.graphql.org/draft/#sec-Conforming-Algorithms

-Please note that Grafast is not tied to any particular storage or business logic layer — any valid GraphQL schema could be implemented with Grafast, and a Grafast schema can query any data source, service, or business logic that Node.js can query.
+Grafast is not tied to any particular storage or business logic layer — any valid GraphQL schema could be implemented with Grafast, and a Grafast schema can query any data source, service, or business logic that Node.js can query.
+We do have highly optimized steps available for particular data stores, but you can reap huge benefits from just switching from using DataLoader in resolvers to using loadOne() and loadMany() in plan resolvers — and they can even use the same callback!

 Plan resolvers